 Going forward, Morrisons is likely to be buoyed by its partnership with Amazon and its own investment in online grocery sales.
 Even if Amazon makes a major play in the UK grocery industry that hurts Morrisons’ market share, Morrisons has effectively hedged its bets by serving as a supplier for Amazon’s stores.

-Right now, Morrisons’ share price is only slightly positive for the year and still well below the highs it set over the past decade.
+Right now, Morrisons’ share price has held steady at around 180p – the same level it has been at for most of the pandemic.
+Importantly, the share price is still well below the highs it set over the past decade.
 In the eyes of many analysts, the company is trading at a bargain.
 Add in the 3.5% annual dividend yield, and Morrisons shares look very attractive for long-term investors.

 Morrisons supermarket shares are trading at a bargain and many analysts believe the company is poised for long-term growth as the traditional grocery industry is shaken up.
 The company has a strong balance sheet, a considerable dividend yield, and a vertically integrated supply chain that gives it something of a moat.
 With all these factors in mind, long-term investors may want to take this opportunity to snatch up Morrisons shares.